Skip to content

 Student and parent moving in

-If you are moving into NTU/UPP accommodation, you can collect your keys from the start of your licence.
+If you're moving into NTU or UPP accommodation, you can collect your keys from the start of your licence.
 Please check your licence start date as they will not all be the same.
-The licence will have been sent to you via email.
+The licence will have been sent to you via email, or you can view it on the accommodation portal.

 When you arrive, the first thing to do is pick up your keys from the property reception so you can access the building.